lfmeadow/llvm-issues/simplifycfg-repro/README.md

 - `LLVMBitcode.bc` and `LLVMBitcode.ll` is the original bitcode for the kernel.
 You can compile it to assembly with the various options and see the greatly increased register usage when simplifycfg fails.
+- `kernel-gep.bc`, `kernel-gep.s`, `kernel-gep-phi4.bc`, `kernel-gep-phi4.s`, `kernel-nogep.bc`,
+and `kernel-nogep.s are the results of running `optkernel-gep.sh`, `optkernel-gep-phi4.sh`,
+and `optkernel-nogep.sh` plus `llccmd.sh` on the real kernel code in `LLVMBitcode.bc`.
+You can grep for the strings "Occupancy", "VGPR", and "SGPR" to see the register usage and occupancy.

 I used a very recent trunk (http://github.com/llvm/llvm-project/commit/0d37e5c61797d6075f02daf28d1b16561299bc69) for this, just applying the patches and building with amdgpu (and assertions) enabled.